Developed $2.4m UNDP-GEF project proposal for ABS in the Cook Islands

 Fund-raising for ABS

-We assisted the National Environment Service (NES) of the Cook Islands to prepare a US $2.4m project proposal for developing and implementing a national Access and Benefit-Sharing (ABS) framework, to build national capacities, and to support a public-private ABS agreement.
+BioChimera assisted the National Environment Service (NES) of the Cook Islands to secure funding for a US $2.4m project proposal for developing and implementing a national Access and Benefit-Sharing (ABS) framework, to build national capacities, and to support a public-private ABS agreement.

 The project builds on an existing Cook Islands Medical Technology (CIMTECH)-Koutu Nui access and benefit sharing agreement to design and implement a national model of access and benefit sharing for the Cook Islands.